btjimerson/yba-terraform/azure-single-region/README.md

 This repository contains a Terraform configuration to create a single-region Azure environment with YugabyteDB Anywhere.
 By default, this configuration creates:

 * A resource group in one region
-* A virtual network and private subnet in the resource group
+* A virtual network in the resource group
+* A subnet in the virtual network for YBA
-* A security group to allow the required YugabyteDB traffic
+* A security group to allow the required traffic to YBA
 * A public IP address for the YBA VM
+* One or more subnets in the virtual network for YB universes
 * A virtual machine with Replicated installed to install YugabyteDB Anywhere
 * An application registration and client secret to use for the cloud provider config